vin-blanc-le-guide-la-cave-éclairée

 Bottling operation of a white wine

-The different styles of white wine white
+The different styles of white wine

-Mineral white wines mineral
+Mineral white wines

-As their name suggests, the aromatic profile of mineral white wines develops primarily on minerality.But then, how can we define this notion that is so often used?
+As their name suggests, the aromatic profile of mineral white wines develops primarily on minerality.
+But then, how can we define this notion so often used?

-Well, a white wine is described as mineral when it presents aromas that are identified as chalk, flint, oyster shell, or even gunflint.
+Well, a white wine is described as mineral when it presents aromas that are identified with chalk, flint, oyster shell, or even gunflint.
 The notion of "rock" is therefore what connects white wine to this mineral concept.

 Fruity white wines

-Certain grape varieties such as Gewurztraminer, Chenin or Gros Manseng express, for example, wonderful fruity aromas.
+Certain grape varieties such as Gewurztraminer, Chenin or Gros Manseng for example, express wonderful fruity aromas.

-Wines for friends are wines of pure pleasure intended to be enjoyed in their youth.
+Session wines are wines of pure pleasure intended to be enjoyed in their youth.
 These are therefore simple, fruity, and pleasant cuvées that are so called because we can easily imagine them being shared among friends, in all simplicity.

 Oaked white wines

-Aged white wines
+Age-worthy white wines

-Aged wines are cuvées that can evolve positively in the bottle over several years and sometimes even several decades.
+Age-worthy wines are cuvées that can evolve positively in the bottle over several years and sometimes even several decades.

 Sweet white wines